theidiotmachine/bright-lang/WHITEPAPER.md

 ```
 class heap Hello(x: Bool) {
-    //it's a global so it has let
+    //it's a global so it has let.
+This is not allowed in generic classes.
     shared let x = 300

     shared fn staticFunction() -> Number {